Batanes: Geography

 The province has a total area of 219.01 km2 comprising ten islands situated within the Luzon Strait between the Balintang Channel and Taiwan.
 The islands are sparsely populated and subject to frequent typhoons.
 The three largest islands, Batan, Itbayat, and Sabtang, are the only inhabited islands.

 The northernmost island in the province, also the northernmost land in the entire Philippines, is Mavulis (or Y'ami) Island.
 Other islands in the chain are Misanga (or North), Ditarem, Siayan, Diogo (or Dinem), Ivuhos, and Dequey.
 The islands are part of the Luzon Volcanic Arc.

 Topography

 Almost one-half of Batanes is hills and mountains.
 Batan Island is generally mountainous on the north and southeast.
 It has a basin in the interior.
 Itbayat Island slopes gradually to the west, being mountainous and hilly along its northern, eastern coast.
-As for Sabtang, mountains cover the central part, making the island slope outward to the coast.
+On Sabtang, mountains cover the central part, making the island slope outward to the coast.

-The islands are situated between the vast expanse of the waters of Bashi Channel and Balintang Channel, where the Pacific Ocean merges with the China Sea.
+The islands are situated between the vast expanse of the waters of Bashi Channel and Balintang Channel, where the Pacific Ocean merges with the South China Sea.
 The area is a sea lane between the Philippines and Japan, China, Hong Kong and Taiwan.
 It is rich with marine resources, including the rarest sea corals in the world.